- Official EFT Tutorial

 An example might be, "the time my father punched me when I was 12."
 By contrast, the phrase "my father abused me" would be too broad because, chances are, the abuse took place over many, many incidents.
 Please note that you may need to instruct your clients to stay on their original issue because many of them will shift to other issues as they bring the original one down.

-2. Next, ask your clients to take a GUESS as to the intensity they MIGHT feel if they were to imagine the event.
+2. Next, ask your clients to take a GUESS as to the intensity they MIGHT feel if they were to relive the event.
 Delivering the instructions for this step are important because the better they are followed, the more you can minimize the emotional pain.
+At this point, you want to keep them dissociated from actually reliving the event.

 You might tell them,